top of page

 Did you know:

-- Over 1/4 of Australians live alone
+- Over 1/4 of Australians live alone and this number is increasing every year with the aging population

 - 3 in 5 Aussie households have a pet